NSO-developer/xran-demo/restconfexample.md

 print resp.content
 ```

-and this should output the JSON encoded current configuration that was loaded from nso-config.xml
+and this should output the JSON encoded current configuration that was loaded from the nso-config.xml file.

     Current user management configuration
     {